Implementing Dynamic User Routing

 Kong Open Source | ./run.sh kong |

-The script will generate an internet URL that points to http://localhost:80 and prompt you to copy it for use in OAuth Tools later on:
+The script will generate an internet URL that points to http://localhost:80

-to proceed, all containers will start deploying.
-In addition, OAuth Tools will be opened in a browser window for testing:
+After pressing the enter key to proceed, all containers will start deploying.
+In addition, OAuth Tools will be opened in a browser window for testing.
+Once the Docker system is initialized, select Use Webfinger

-in OAuth Tools and copy in the ngrok URL to create an environment for testing:
+in OAuth Tools and copy in the ngrok URL, to create an environment for testing:

 Access the System